DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 ## MRF predicts RAG deficiency amongst PID patients harbouring rare variants

-We have previously measured the recombination activity of RAG1 and RAG2 disease-causing variants in several patients  {% cite lawless2018prevalence%}.
+We have previously measured the recombination activity of RAG1 and RAG2 disease-causing variants in several patients  [lawless2018prevalence].
 We have compiled our own and other functional assay data from
 @lee2014systematic and @tirosh2018recombination to produce a panel of recombination activity measurements for coding variants in both *RAG1*